DefGuard/docs/support-1/troubleshooting-guides/core/unable-to-sign-in-with-correct-credentials.md

 ### HTTP (non-TLS) deployments

 If you are accessing Defguard over plain `http://` (for example, in a local or development environment), you need to configure auth cookie settings to allow non-secure cookies.
-See the [Auth cookies configuration](https://docs.defguard.net/2.0/deployment-strategies/configuration#auth-cookies-configuration) documentation for the required settings.
+See the [Core deployment parameters](../../../deployment-strategies/configuration.md#core-deployment-parameters) documentation for the required settings.